cesarinegraham/cgraham.github.io/README.md

 ## Features ✨

-- 📚 Research, teaching, and OER sections
-- 📰 Announcements and news posts
+- 📚 Research, announcements, and news posts
 - 📄 Curriculum vitae and contact info
 - ⚡ Built with Hugo and PaperMod